sarikashr/my-python-files/README.md

-For the Python project, our team developed this e-commerce website.
+Our team developed this e-commerce website for the Python project.
 We created our project using all of these codes.